kevinGandolfi/kevinGandolfi/README.md

 # Hi everyone 👋

 I'm a developer from France who loves back-end.
-I was a student of `Le Wagon` (Remote, Batch #1090), this was definitely a great experience, I met people from everywhere, new friends, and I learned so many new things in just 9 weeks.
+I was a student of `Le Wagon` (Web Development, Remote, Batch #1090), this was definitely a great experience, I met people from everywhere, new friends, and I learned so many new things in just 9 weeks.
 Now I just want to keep learning!
 I really like Ruby and Ruby on Rails, I also like JavaScript and Stimulus.

 ## Quick overview